Fsu0413/QtCompile/content/_index.en.md

 It is shown that

 All Linux build machine we are using are Rocky Linux which derives from RHEL.
 It does not upgrade software on major version just like RHEL, so we may be unaffected.
-But `libarchive` (which macOS and Windows is using. `bsdtar` is from this library) also contains code authored by the bad guy. `libarchive` have already started re-reviewing the code the bad guy authored.
+But `libarchive` (which macOS and Windows is using. `bsdtar` is from this library) also contains code authored by the bad guy. `libarchive` have already (Update {{% date 2024 4 6 %}}) ~~started~~ finished re-reviewing the code the bad guy authored.

-This banner will be put here until the result gets clear.
-I will continuously pay attention to related news, and will do repacking of all released packages if necessary.
+This banner will be put here until the result gets clear. ~~I will continuously pay attention to related news, and will do repacking of all released packages if necessary.~~ (Update {{% date 2024 4 6 %}}) Seems like it is not necessary.
+All existing analysis of the backdoor is not saying a word about code for {,de}compression.

 More details can be found in Lasse Collin (Initial maintainer of `xz`)'s [post](https://tukaani.org/xz-backdoor/) on the official website of `xz`.